 Shortly after, Ester observed a group of Turkish soldiers approaching an Armenian church.
 She "watched as a soldier threw a lit torch into an open window.
 The other soldiers laughed and shouted, 'Let's see your Christian God save you now.
 You will roast like pigs.'
-Then the screaming began" Her father was taken away to detention by Turkish forces - never to be seen again.
-In the face of the mounting persecution, some Armenian language or practice Christianity again."
+Then the screaming began . . ."
+Her father was taken away to detention by Turkish forces - never to be seen again.
+In the face of the mounting persecution, some Armenian girls agreed to be married to Muslim men, "promis[ing] never to speak the Armenian language or practice Christianity again."
 But Ester refused, and instead joined one of the caravans leaving Amasia as the town was emptied of its Christian population.
 "Aksor - the deportation word everyone in town was whispering.
 What did it mean?
 What would it be like?"